 More information can be found here.

-Use Genesis Framework
+Use Genesis Framework for WordPress

 If possible switch to the Genesis framework for WordPress because they are clean without any bloat.
 Genesis was built with speed, security and SEO in mind.
 I myself have tested it out and my PageSpeed scores were pretty damn good.
 Also if you’re using Genesis, then don’t forget to enable fragment cache in W3 Total Cache settings.